 Whether we’re overly ambitious and choose unrealistic, grand goals, or we don’t have the support in place that’s necessary to change our behaviors, we set ourselves up to fall short.
 Clearly, what we need isn’t to ditch our goals altogether, but to find a new approach — so that our well-intended resolutions actually stick.
 At Thrive we believe in starting small with Microsteps, which are science-backed, too-small-to-fail actions you can implement into your life right away to make a sustainable change.
-Whether you’re looking to lace up your sneakers more, revamp your diet, find more time for self-care, or beef up your bank account in 2020, these research-backed tips can help make new habits stick.
+Whether you’re looking to lace up your sneakers more, revamp your diet, find more time for self-care, or beef up your bank account, these research-backed tips can help make new habits stick.

 Know your “why”

 For a resolution to stick, it has to matter to you.
 When your resolutions connect to a deeper purpose, the obstacles that stand in your way — lack of time, inconvenience, distraction — will be less likely to knock you off course.
 The clearer we are about why we’re committing to our resolutions, the higher the chances we will succeed, Theo Tsaouside, Ph.D., a neuropsychologist and author, tells Thrive.
 So if you want to read more books this year, for instance, think about the reason this is important to you.
 For instance, “I want to become a more avid reader to relieve stress and engage my imagination.”
 Revisit your “why” whenever you’re tempted to abandon your goal.